Skip to content

 • Contact

 Rain barrels capture rainwater from roofs and store it for later use for watering lawns, gardens or indoor plants.
 Collecting roof runoff in rain barrels reduces the amount of water that flows from your property.
 It’s a great way to conserve water and is essentially “free” water for use in your landscape.
 The barrels themselves are usually made of a large drum (50-60 gal), vinyl hose, PVC couplings, and a screen to keep debris and breeding insects out.
-Most rain barrels usually have a spigot for a hose connection for watering grass and plants.
-Rain barrels can be either plastic or wood.
+Most rain barrels usually have a spigot for a hose connection for watering grass and plants and they can be plastic or wood.

 Office Updates